-The MTFC's net position growth has remained consistent over the last three years as a result of income derived from interest earned on loans and an increase in the investment earnings.
-The growth in net position is expected to stay steady.
+The MTFC's net position has increased over the last three years primarily as a result of income derived from interest earned on loans and investments.
+The growth in net position is expected to remain steady.

 CONTACTING THE MTFC

 This financial report is designed to provide the Missouri Transportation Finance Corporation's interested parties, including citizens, taxpayers, customers, potential investors and creditors, with a general overview of the MTFC's finances and to demonstrate the MTFC's accountability for the money it receives.
 Questions about this report or requests for additional financial information should be addressed to Missouri Transportation Finance Corporation, P.O.
 Box 270, Jefferson City, Missouri 65102.